robinshi007/cx-tasks/README.md

 ## CxTasks

-A Task/Project management webapp like simplified Asana and Trello
+A Task/Project management webapp like simplified Jira and Asana.

 ## Folder Structure